 - Congrats to Melanie for landing an OGS scholarship to help support the last year of her PhD

 - Our team (mostly Jenn and Cynthia) landed a grant from eCampusOntario to train the next generation of environmental professionals

-- Congrats to Peter Mills (MSc student) for landing an NSERC scholarship, and to Justin Johnson (MSc student) and Kevin Chan (PhD student) for securing research funding from Wildlife Conservation Society - Canada.
+- Congrats to Peter Mills (MSc student) for landing an NSERC scholarship, and to Justin Johnson (MSc student) for securing research funding from Wildlife Conservation Society - Canada.

 - Congrats to Cristen Watt for a successful defence of her MSc thesis on landscape genetics of lynx.
 Cristen will serve as lab manager for our 2017 field activities.

 - Salamander marking season is upon us, thanks to all the lab members, graduate and undergraduate students, and friends, who helped mark >500 spotted and unisexual polyploid salamanders this season.